Breakups are rarely clean.

 My nervous system was running an outdated pattern that it thought would keep me safe.

-Soon enough, I worked out what I actually had to do:
+Soon enough, I worked out what I actually had to do to move on from my fearful-avoidant breakup:

 - Stop contorting myself to be digestible